Sparse Polynomial Matrix Optimization: Numerical Examples

 In this subsection, we solve four PMO problems with matrix sparsity.
 The first problem is

 with

 and

 Table \ref{tab::8} reports the related numerical results of Problem \eqref{eq:example_7}, where we compare the dense approach with three sparse approaches: exploiting matrix sparsity, exploiting both matrix sparsity and term sparsity with block or chordal closures.
-It can be seen that the three sparse approaches all yield the same bound as the dense approach but in much less time.
-In addition, exploiting term sparsity brings some extra speed-up.
+We could see that the three sparse approaches all yield the same bound as the dense approach but in much less time, and exploiting term sparsity brings further speed-up.

 Now we consider

 with

 and